sigrudds1/godot-mariadb/README.md

 # godot-mariadb
-A MariaDB module for the Godot Engine, branch updated for 4.0 and currently works on 4.0.3 but should also work on any 4.x, checkout the main branch for Godot 3.x.
+A Godot engine module for MariaDB that is a MIT licensed connector separate from the Maria/MySQL GPL connectors and will compile on Windows, Linux, probably Mac.

-This module has a self contained connector and does not use the GPL connectors from Maria/MySQL and will compile on Windows, Linux, probably Mac.
+Originally created for Godot 3.4 and currently works on 3.5.1 and 4.0.3, you will need to checkout the relevant release or branch.

 **To compile on to a stable version you will need to clone the Godot repo...**
 git clone https://github.com/godotengine/godot.git

 **List the stable releases with...**
-git tag -l
+git tag
 **-or- find a major release with, eg 4.x-stable**
-git tag -l '4.*stable*'
+git tag -l '4.\*stable'

 **Checkout the stable release you want, in this case 4.0.3-stable...**
 git checkout 4.0.3-stable